manuel-serrano/bigloo/doc/c.md

 <!-- [:@C] -->

-We call all the pieces of program devoted to the interactions between Scheme and another language a _foreign interface_.
+We call all the pieces of program devoted to the interactions between Bigloo and another language a _foreign interface_.
 This document describes the C interface that is available when using the C backend.
 The [jvm](./jvm.html) and [wasm](./wasm.html) interfaces are described in dedicated chapters.